Last Updated on February 10, 2024 by Louise Carter

 The longer you leave the mold to take hold, the harder it’ll be to remove.

 How To Remove Mold from Pillows

-If you’ve followed all the instructions above but still find mold on your pillows, the recommended action is to throw them away and buy replacements.
+If you’ve followed all the instructions above but still find mold on your pillows, you should throw them away and buy replacements.

 Moldy pillows can be cleaned.
-Apply a vinegar and baking soda solution to the pillow using a sponge.
+Using a sponge, apply a vinegar and baking soda solution to the pillow.
 Alternatively, use a combination of fresh lemon juice and table salt.
 Then, rinse the pillow.

 A pillow that’s badly affected by mold must be treated with bleach.

 Fill a bathtub or large sink with warm water and add half a cup of bleach.
-Place the pillow in this water for 30 minutes to soak, then rinse it.
+Soak the pillow for 30 minutes, then rinse it.
 Unfortunately, the chemical smell is likely to linger.

-There are no guarantees that cleaning will resolve an issue with mold in your pillows.
+Cleaning your pillows won’t always resolve a mold issue.
 You may need to accept that your pillows are no longer fit for purpose and replace them.

 Mold on pillows can spread quickly and harm your health.
 Never ignore warning signs of mold in your sleeping space – it should always be considered a health hazard.